Fluid Forge

 • Roles — the four roles and their helpers

-• Entry points — the six entry-point groups and when to use each
+• Entry points — the eight entry-point groups and when to use each

 • Trust model — what the CLI guarantees about plugins